Nantong Jiangsu, China Travel Guide

 Communicating severe allergies is challenging due to language barriers and diverse preparation.

-Explore local markets for fresh ingredients and try different local foods for variety.
+Explore local markets for fresh ingredients and sample different food from the area for variety.

 Mobile payment apps (WeChat Pay, Alipay) are widely used.